DiabeticOwl/Cat-Dog-B/experiments/README.md

 for dogs.
 After the breed name in this format an autoincrement identifier is appended.

-For the experimentations made on the final chosen model, and for further empathize the versatility of the model, data from 2 extra cat breeds were introduced.
+For the experimentations made on the final chosen model architecture, and for further empathize the versatility of the model, data from 2 extra cat breeds were introduced.
 More breeds can be appended the same way.
 The [American Shorthair](https://www.purina.com/cats/cat-breeds/american-shorthair)
 and [Turkish Van](https://www.hillspet.com/cat-care/cat-breeds/turkish-van)
 images were manually selected from these sites and visually discriminated by